 States can use the supplemental funding to expand the capacity for home- and community-based care, as well as to increase the home care workforce – through recruitment efforts, training, ongoing education, technical assistance and quality improvement activities.

-This new funding means that there is the opportunity for growth, with the expectation that more people who are currently utilizing facility-based care will be looking to transfer to a home-based setting.
+For home care agencies that serve Medicaid clients, this new funding means that there is the opportunity for growth, with the expectation that more people who are currently utilizing facility-based care will be looking to transfer to a home-based setting.
 To prepare for this, it’s important that your home care agency is prepared at every level – not just for new clients, but for an increase in care staff as well.

 Since 2002, Rosemark has been helping home care agencies plan for growth and achieve revenue goals.
 As tech pioneers who grew up in healthcare logistics, we are the first company to design operational software for non-medical home care agencies.
 Drawing upon our industry experience, our intuitive and cost-effective home care management software system helps agency owners: